Novel Method for Direct Synthesis of C-Glycosides from Unprotected 2-N-Acyl-Aldohexoses for Multiple Therapeutic Purposes (No. 0080)

 - Atom- and step-economical reactions

-- Enables to generate products that were not demonstrated through other known methods
+- Allows generation of products that were not demonstrated through other known methods

 Media Coverage and Presentations